33 On and above the Underground

 ‘They must have ended up with their lardy arses in a sling .’

 ‘Not at all.
 I couldn’t say who they were.
 Nor would I have been able to identify the boy who put the frighteners on me.
 ‘I can fix it’, he boasted, ‘ so you’ll never have pleasure pissing again.
 Nobody’ll ever find the mark.
-I wonder what he ended up doing.’
+You’re going to be sorry you ever met me.’

-‘He’s probably now working On Her Majesty’s Secret Service.
-Was there any limit beyond which they daren’t go?’
+‘He’s probably now working On Her Majesty’s Secret Service.’

 ‘ They had one rule.
 Never hit a boy with glasses—.’